Korath the Pursuer

-Korath the Pursuer (/ˈkɔːræθ/) (real name Korath-Thak) is a fictional character appearing in American comic books published by Marvel Comics.
+Korath the Pursuer (/ˈkɔːræθ/) (Korath-Thak) is a fictional character appearing in American comic books published by Marvel Comics.
 Korath was a geneticist, who founded and led the Pursuer Project.
 He also was a member of the Starforce.

-Djimon Hounsou portrayed the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Captain Marvel (2019), and the Disney+ series What If...?
+Djimon Hounsou portrays Korath in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Captain Marvel (2019), and the Disney+ series What If...?
 (2021).

 Publication history

 Korath first appeared in Quasar #32 (March 1992), and was created by Mark Gruenwald and Greg Capullo.
-It was revealed that Korath-Thak was the lead designer of the project that created the Pursuer, a cockroach from Earth modified by Kree geneticists, which first appeared in The Inhumans #11 (June 1977), fifteen years before Korath himself made his first appearance.
+It was revealed that Korath-Thak was the lead designer of the project that created the Pursuer, a cockroach from Earth modified by Kree geneticists.
+The Pursuer first appeared in The Inhumans #11 (June 1977), fifteen years before Korath himself made his first appearance.

 He was a member of the Starforce team during the Operation Galactic Storm storyline.
-He turned the experiments on himself and it give him superpowers, including the ability to follow the brainwaves of his targets.
+He turned the experiments on himself and it gave him superpowers, including the ability to follow the brainwaves of his targets.
 He later reunited with his old team mate Ronan the Accuser, as part of the Annihilation event.

 Fictional character biography

 Korath-Thak is an agent of the Kree Empire.
 He was a cyber-geneticist, and the founder and head of the Pursuer Project to develop cybernetic warriors for the Kree militia.
 He has also been a munitions manufacturing plant foreman, and a special operative of the Supreme Intelligence.

 Korath used cyber-genetic technology of his own design to gain superhuman powers during the Kree/Shi'ar War.
 He then met Shatterax, Ultimus, and Supremor.
 At the behest of Supremor, he attacked the Avengers force on Hala, and battled Captain America.
 Alongside the Kree Starforce, he again battled the Avengers on Hala.
 He witnessed the assassination of Ael-Dan and Dar-Benn by Deathbird and the return to power of the Supreme Intelligence.
 Alongside the Kree Starforce, he was held captive in a Shi'ar stasis ray.
 He witnessed a battle between an Avengers force, and was defeated by the Scarlet Witch and Astra.
 Alongside the Kree Starforce, he arrived in the Shi'ar Empire to assassinate Lilandra.
 He battled another contingent of Avengers and the Shi'ar Imperial Guard.
 He returned to Hala alongside Lilandra, Starforce, and the Imperial Guard after the detonation of the nega-bomb to help the Kree rebuild under Shi'ar rule.
 Alongside the Shi'ar Starforce and Deathbird, Korath attacked Quasar, Her, and Makkari on Hala for violating Shi'ar airspace.

 Admiral Galen-Kor and his criminal forces battled Deathbird and Starforce.
 Korath and Starforce alongside the Underground Legion battled Lord Tantalus.
 Korath wound up settling on the planet of Godthab Omega.
 Korath was reunited with Ronan when he came to the planet in search of Tana Nile.
-Korath was apparently assimilated into The Phalanx and became one of their Select.
-He fought Quasar, Moondragon, and Adam Warlock and was killed by Ultron when he failed to capture Adam Warlock.
+Korath was apparently assimilated into the Phalanx and became one of their Select.
+He fought Quasar, Moondragon, and Adam Warlock and was killed by Ultron when he failed to capture Warlock.
 Tanalth became the new leader of the Pursuer Corps.